 After beginning with a bimonthly publication schedule, Certification Magazine switched to monthly publication on its one-year anniversary in October 2000.
 Monthly publication remained the norm until June 2008, when the print magazine was discontinued in favor of web-only publication, which continued into early 2010.
 The final, 46-page print edition from the initial run carried the headline “Online Degrees: Are They Right for You?” on the cover, taken from an article (on page 18) by Wayne Anderson.

-Both the magazine and website were relaunched in early 2014, with publication of the magazine now occurring on a quarterly schedule, including Winter (February), Spring (May), Summer (August) and Fall (November) editions.
+Both the magazine and website were relaunched in early 2014, with publication of the magazine now occurring on a quarterly schedule, including Winter (January), Spring (April), Summer (July), and Fall (October) editions.
 In its heyday, Certification Magazine was widely known for its annual Salary Survey, a tradition resurrected with the first new print issue (Vol. 11, Issue 1) in February 2014.
-Smaller, more targeted salary surveys are regularly deployed with results published three times a year as Salary Survey PLUS.
+Smaller surveys the focus on specific areas of IT certification are regularly deployed, with results published three times a year.

-New articles, including some featured in the current issue of Certification Magazine, are published four times a week at CertMag.com, on Monday, Tuesday, Thursday and Friday.
+Website publication schedule: New articles, including some featured in the current issue of Certification Magazine, are published four times a week at CertMag.com, on Monday, Tuesday, Thursday, and Friday.